noseka1/openshift-auto-upi/docs/os_specific_config.md

 # Helper Host OS Specific Configuration

+*openshift-auto-upi* assumes that SELinux is enabled and running either in Enforcing or Permissive mode.
+If you cannot enable SELinux you will have to manually correct the Ansible scripts to make them work.

 ## Configuring RHEL7

 If you use RHEL7 on your Helper host, you will need to apply an additional configuration that is described in this section.